Backup and Backup Retention Policy Template

 - Reduce total cost ownership (TCO) of IT resources and service delivery

-Back up process considers how to:
+A "Best of Breed" back up strategy considers how to:

 - Back up critical application data - across mixed operating systems and storage configurations

-- Restore desktops quickly
+- Restore desktops and mobile users quickly

 - Restore systems to dissimilar hardware or virtual systems